 Day 6: Wine Tasting in the Empordà Region

 After breakfast in Begur, you'll be picked up for a fun and in-depth visit to a small local wine producer in the Costa Brava's Empordà region, which stretches from the town of Figueres in Catalonia, all the way to the French border.
-Historians say that vineyards have been in this area since the 5th century BC.
+Historians say vineyards have been in this area since the fifth century BCE.
 Though it's not as big as other wine regions in Spain, Empordà is known to produce delicious wines, like White Grenache, Tempranillo, Macabeu, and Syrah, at terrific prices.

-Day 7: Transfer to Barcelona - Depart Spain
+Day 7: Transfer to Barcelona, Depart Spain

 It's time to say farewell to Spain!
 At the designated time, a driver will pick you up at your hotel for the transfer to Barcelona.
 Upon arrival in the city, you'll be dropped off at either Barcelona El Prat airport or Barcelona Sants train station to connect with your onward journey.
 Safe travels!